jrhoun/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/installation-guide/installation-overview.md

 The article details prerequisites, information about required software, installation and deployment, and how to maintain Liferay Commerce.
 For a guide to getting started with installation, see [Quick Start Guide](../quick-start-guide/quick-start-guide.md).

-Liferay Commerce is built on Liferay DXP 7.1.
-Therefore, it is necessary to install Liferay Digital Experience Platform first before installing Liferay Commerce.
+Liferay Commerce is built on Liferay Digital Experience Platform (DXP).
+Therefore, it is necessary to install Liferay DXP first before installing Liferay Commerce.

 ## Prerequisites

-Before installing, consult the systems requirements and the Liferay DXP deployment documentation.
+Before installing, consult the system requirements and the Liferay DXP deployment documentation.

 ### System Requirements